bajajahsaas/knn-srl-procedural-text/README.md

 ```
 This writes into dataset.pkl to be used for retrieve-and-edit model

-### Split dataset.pkl into train and test
+### Split dataset.pkl into train and validation sets
 ```python
 python python copy_model/split_data.py dataset.pkl
 ```
-This generates train.pkl and test.pkl to be used by retrieve and edit model
+This generates train.pkl and val.pkl to be used by retrieve and edit model

 ### Training using copy and generate mode
 ```python